Chords and fingerstyle arrangement

 ‘The Scientist’ is a single from the band Coldplay.
-The song had a great music video, telling the storyline backwards.
+The song has a great music video, telling the storyline backward.

-Originally composed and performed on the piano, this one guitar arrangement use an open tuning, something Coldplay do a lot of, especially on their first (and in my opinion best) album.
+Originally composed and performed on the piano, this one guitar arrangement uses an open tuning, something Coldplay do well, especially on their first (and in my opinion best) album ‘Parachutes’.

 By allowing the top two strings (tuned to C and F) to be a part of every chord we get different extensions for the chords that are unique and bind the chord progression together.
 This is a similar technique to how ‘Wonderwall’ is arranged.

-In most piano players favourite key of F, these are the chords for the Intro/Verse/Outro:
+In most piano players’ favourite key of F, these are the chords during the intro/verse/outro.

-The Chorus have some strange extensions, the progression is simple, using only chord IV – I – V.
+The chorus has some strange extensions, the progression is simple, using only chords IV – I – V.

 | Bbadd9 | Bbadd9 | F | Fsus2 | x2